silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 ## Footnotes

 [^smartphone-habits]: "*In 2013, only 37% of users used their smartphones to go online, while 84% declared to have such a habit in 2017. [...]
-Between 2013 and 2018, purchases via smartphone increased from barely 6% to over 26% of total online purchase in Italy.*" — **Source**: Statista Research Department [<a href="https://www.statista.com/statistics/800840/smartphone-and-internet-usage-in-italy/" target="_blank" rel="noopener" title="Go to the statistics page">1</a> and <a href="https://www.statista.com/statistics/579435/incidence-rate-of-mobile-devices-on-online-purchases-by-type-in-italy/" target="_blank" rel="noopener" title="Go to the statistics page">2</a>]
+Between 2013 and 2018, purchases via smartphone increased from barely 6% to over 26% of total online purchase in Italy.*" — **Source**: Statista Research Department [<a href="https://www.statista.com/statistics/800840/smartphone-and-internet-usage-in-italy/" title="Go to the statistics page">1</a> and <a href="https://www.statista.com/statistics/579435/incidence-rate-of-mobile-devices-on-online-purchases-by-type-in-italy/" title="Go to the statistics page">2</a>]

-[^growing-users]: "*The number of users of banking services such as home and corporate banking steadily increased, growing from approximately 30.4 million in 2010 to nearly 58 million in 2019.*" — **Source**: <a href="https://www.statista.com/statistics/737981/number-of-home-and-corporate-banking-users-in-italy/" class="rank-math-link" target="_blank" rel="noopener" title="Go to the statistics page">Statista Research Department</a>
+[^growing-users]: "*The number of users of banking services such as home and corporate banking steadily increased, growing from approximately 30.4 million in 2010 to nearly 58 million in 2019.*" — **Source**: <a href="https://www.statista.com/statistics/737981/number-of-home-and-corporate-banking-users-in-italy/" title="Go to the statistics page">Statista Research Department</a>

-[^uifarm-workflow]: Read about [UI Farm’s workflow for the multi-device Web](https://medium.com/ui-farm/how-we-work-a-modern-workflow-for-the-multi-device-web-4e0dcb081b5b){:target="_blank" rel="noopener" title="Read the article on Medium"}
+[^uifarm-workflow]: Read about [UI Farm’s workflow for the multi-device Web](https://medium.com/ui-farm/how-we-work-a-modern-workflow-for-the-multi-device-web-4e0dcb081b5b){:title="Read the article on Medium"}